Speakers, Bios and Abstracts

 research projects.
 He has over one hundred publications in national and

-of best young scientist in natural sciences, mathematics and technology, in North Macedonia, awarded by the president of the country.
+international conferences and journals.
+Petre has received the Successful Youth award for 2020, in the category of best young scientist in natural sciences, mathematics and technology, in North Macedonia, awarded by the president of the country.
 For the last fifteen years, he has also been actively engaged as consultant for industrial research and development of products, applications and POCs, that leverage the latest advancements of machine learning and artificial intelligence in companies in N. Macedonia, Europe, USA and Canada.
 Petre’s main

 research interests include deep learning, time series data analysis, transfer learning, explainable artificial intelligence and application of machine learning algorithms for solving various problems in finance, healthcare and agriculture.